rrvt/CodeGen/README.md

   - Add a Book (Title, author and protagonist) or Add a person
   - erase a book or person (note, simple erase only erases in the table selected)

+## Updates

+### Update 5/21/21

+Added a clear function to all database so that load may be performed multiple time with different databases.

 ## Authors

 Robert R. Van Tuyl, K6RWY